recurly/recurly-js/README.md

 });
 ```

-## Customizing the style

-A stock stylesheet is provided that is coded in [stylus](/LearnBoost/stylus), a wonderful language that compiles to CSS.

-Stylus is officially implemented in node.js, but you don't need to have a node app to use it.
-You can install node and <code>npm install stylus</code>, then use the <code>stylus</code> command-line to compile to CSS.
-There is also a Ruby gem for stylus, [ruby-stylus](https://github.com/lucasmazza/ruby-stylus).

-Alternatively, you could modify the compiled css and ignore the stylus source.
-But this is heavily discouraged.
-It's much easier to get accustom to stylus, than to attempt to work with the compiled CSS which has lost all of the original structure that stylus provides.
-Give it a try, it's worth it.

-The default stylesheet is designed around the grid system.
-You will notice the default grid variables at the top of _recurly.styl_.

 # Responding to subscription creates

 Once the subscription is successfully started, Recurly.js will POST to `successURL`.
 The parameters are signed by Recurly for validation.
 Using the client library, you should validate the results and start the subscription.
 Alternatively, you may skip the validation and simply use the API to query the account's subscription status.